amadonavarrete/soc-playbook/playbooks/malicious-link.md

 #### Contain

 1. **Isolate the affected endpoint**
-   - Disconnect the device from the network.
    - Restrict all outbound/inbound communications immediately.
 2. **Quarantine downloaded files**
    - Locate and isolate any files downloaded as a result of the link click.
 3. **Block malicious domains/IPs**
-   - Add indicators to network and endpoint blocklists to stop further access.
 4. **Disable affected user accounts temporarily (if compromise suspected)**
    - Suspend the user's account to prevent further malicious activity.
    - Monitor for attempts to reauthenticate.
 5. **Alert and engage SOC Tier 2 or IR Team**
-   - Escalate with full context if incident exceeds Tier 1 scope.

 #### Eradicate